vocdoni/docs/docs/architecture/components/gateway.md

 {
   "id": "req-2345679",
   "response": {
-    "processIds": ["hexString1","hexString2", ...], // List of processes of the blockchain "request": "req-2345679",
+    "processIds": ["hexString1","hexString2", ...], // List of process ID's for the entity on the blockchain "request": "req-2345679",
     "timestamp": 1556110672
   },